theyamasakiman/theyamasakiman/README.md

 - 👋 Hi, I’m Chris Yamasaki

-- 🌱 I’m currently Studying Human Centered Design Engineering at University of Washington
+- 🌱 I graduated from University of Washington studying Human Centered Design Engineering.
+I'm a UX architect and frontend developer!

 - 💞️ I’m looking to collaborate on any UX/UI or web development projects!